particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 * 3V3 ⇒ VCC
 * GND ⇒ GND

 Then press the piezo buzzer into the breadboard and connect the long pin to D0 and the short pin to GND.
-The long pin has a plus sign over it on the top of the buzzer.
+The long pin has a plus sign engraved over it on the top of the buzzer.

 ### Upload and test!
 Plug in your Photon and upload the code!
 If all goes well, the screen will immediately start scrolling `[bus number] in xx and yy min`, where xx and yy are the times for the next two buses.

 [GIF of scrolling]

-### Cool feature: software timer
+### Additional reading: software timer
-The reason we're able to have scrolling code that runs constantly in our *loop()* function, yet still be able to trigger the webhook every 60 seconds, is that we're using a **software timer**.
+If you're interested in how we're able to have scrolling code that runs constantly in our *loop()* function, yet still be able to trigger the webhook every 60 seconds, the reason is that we're using a **software timer**.
 Software timers are hugely powerful because they allow functions to be triggered independently of other code.
 It's possible to do this without a software timer by using *millis()*, but a bonafide software timer makes it much neater.

 If you look in the code for this project, you'll see:
 ```